retrievium/docs/docs/index.md

 ---

-If you are here for the first time to learn how to run the app locally, head to section which explains how to run [just the frontend](./running-locally/just-frontend.md).
+Currently, most of the information on how to run things exists in the [main repo itself](https://github.com/retrievium/retrievium).

 ---